 KIMBERLEY’S CASE EXPERIENCE

-Ian Paterson claims: In May 2017 disgraced breast cancer surgeon Ian Paterson was convicted of 17 counts of wounding with intent, in respect of his private practice at Spire Healthcare hospitals in the West Midlands.
+As part of her experience in clinical negligence, Kimberley was involved in helping the victims of disgraced breast cancer surgeon Ian Paterson who was convicted of 17 counts of wounding with intent in respect of his private practice at Spire Healthcare hospitals in the West Midlands.
 He was sentenced to 20 years’ imprisonment following a Court of Appeal hearing in August 2017.

 Associate member, Chartered Institute of Legal Executives.